openwallet-foundation-labs/tsp/docs/src/cli/routed.md

 been formed.

 What is special about routed mode, is that the final hop node `q`, needs to have a special VID (say `q2`) that is dedicated to sending messages to the final recipient `b`.
-This can be achieve in two ways:
+This can be achieved in two ways:

 * Establishing a nested relationship between `q` and `b`, and then using the inner VID for `q` as the final hop.
 Nested relationships always have a "relation vid".
 * Explicitly creating a separate public identity for the node `q` that is verified by `b` and has `b` as its "relation vid":